-The current cue is displayed with an arrow in the wait column of the cuelist, when triggered the arrow turns green and the letter R(for Running) is displayed; the cue's progress is indicated by the percentage completed in the same column.
+The current cue is indicated by an arrow in the wait column and a light blue background across the entire cue row.
+When a cue is triggered the arrow turns green and the letter R(for Running) is displayed; the cue's progress is indicated by the percentage completed in the same column.
 Pausing a cue will turn the arrow red and the letter H(Halted) is displayed.